Gavin Maxwell: Impact of Raven Seek thy Brother

 Maxwell acknowledged the curse's profound impact, and he made his anger public, in the opening pages of Raven Seek thy Brother, where Raine was only referred to as "a poetess".
 Maxwell's original manuscript had a harsher version of the curse: "Let him, and the house and all that have to do with it suffer here as I am suffering, for as long as he shall live."
 Maxwell only learned the details of the curse through Raine's memoir in 1966, so this wording was his own confection.
-Raine objected robustly and he revised it before publication to more closely match her original words: "Let him suffer here, as I am suffering."
+Raine objected robustly and he revised it before publication to match more closely her original words: "Let him suffer here, as I am suffering."
 Maxwell’s portrayal infuriated Raine’s father, who considered suing for libel.
 Biographer Douglas Botting remarked that Maxwell “publicly pilloried” Raine, straining her ties with Maxwell’s other friends.

 They remained in sporadic contact, including Raine's telegram of sympathy to Maxwell after the fire at Sandaig.
 She twice visited Maxwell in Eilean Bàn.
 Her final visit on 2 May 1969 resulted in another argument, regarding Maxwell's inability to recognise Raine's contribution to his literary legacy.
 The poem Marriage of Psyche is reproduced prominently at the front of Ring of Bright Water, but not credited to Raine.
 The poem is essentially a love poem from Raine to Maxwell, but he transposed the poem towards the otters and Sandaig.
 Instead Raine is mentioned, along with other names, in an inaccurate acknowledgement of copyright permissions.
 In the film version, released the previous month, there was no such acknowledgement.
 This omission continues to the present: the audiobook of Ring of Bright Water starts with a full reading of Marriage of Psyche by David Rintoul, with the title misstated and Raine uncredited.